-As infants, we’re born into this world entirely dependent on the them.
-Throughout childhood and adolescence we turn to relationships to sort out who we are, what we value, and what we want to become.
+As infants, we’re born into this world entirely dependent on them.
+Throughout childhood and adolescence we turn to relationships to sort out who we are, what we value, and who we want to become.

 And as humbling as it may be, this need for relationship doesn’t go away at any age—it simply transforms.
-Relationships, whether they’re with others, ourselves, nature, or our Higher Power—provide us meaning, purpose, and connection.
-Just as an infant needs to be nurtured in order to survive, so we need relationships to thrive and live a full life.
+Relationships, whether they’re with others, ourselves, nature, or our Higher Power provide us meaning, purpose, and connection.
+Just as an infant needs to be nurtured in order to survive, we need relationships to thrive and live a full life.

 But, unlike infants, we must also feed our relationships in return.
 We are an interdependent people and every action we undertake effects our relationships and the lives of those around us.
 There is no such thing as an entirely private action.